GenTracer

 Her presentations on Prisoner of War Research include the following:

-"20th Century Prisoner of War Locations Across America" Nine WWI POW camps led to 1210 POW WWII camps, hospitals and cemeteries in America, housing over 371,000 Germans, 51,000 Italians, and 5000 Japanese soldiers.
+"20th Century Prisoner of War Camps Across America" Nine WWI POW camps led to 1210 POW WWII camps, hospitals and cemeteries in America, housing over 371,000 Germans, 51,000 Italians, and 5000 Japanese military.
 They not only gave those prisoners a glimpse of American life, but enabled interaction with Americans leading to friendships and even marriage.
 These camps were located in every state except Vermont.
 Sources and repositories described.

 Other topics include the following: